IRELAND ELOPEMENT GUIDE

 Our summers run from June to August, which can be the hottest months, they can also be quite wet, but again, we rarely have a lot of rain, just a few showers followed by rainbows.
 We get about 18 hours of daylight, it gets dark around 11 pm.
 If you were to elope in the summer, I would suggest you have it later in the day for better light.
 Not only is this better for your photos, but it’s also a better time for more privacy.
 Most tourists will be back in their airb&bs or out at the pub or restaurant.

-Autumn is my favorite time of year here in Ireland.
+Autumn is my favourite time of year here in Ireland.
 The sun is still out, warm but with that crisp cold feeling in the air.
 It’s quieter, kids are back in school, the landscapes are alive with reds and gold.
-It’s a stunning time of year to elope here in Ireland
+It’s a stunning time of year to elope here in Ireland.

 If you are thinking about eloping in Ireland during the winter months, expect it to cold and wet.
 This can make for beautiful photos, but be prepared for muddy walks and wrap up warm.